 The Agile Actuary helps the Business Owner and Product Champions develop Delivery Forecasts, which are artifacts that predict Delivery Dates and Costs for the Results being produced.
+Often, the Forecasts are predicting dates and costs for the completion of Product Goal, which are determined by Product Champions, and the Business Goal determined by the Business Owner.

-This is an optional artifact, and proves to be necessary in many contexts.
-There is no established content or form for the Delivery Forecast; each Organization must determine its own needs and development practices.
+Delivery Forecasts are optional artifacts, and prove to be necessary in many contexts.
+There is no established content or form for the Delivery Forecasts; each Organization must determine its own needs and development practices.